jasny/auth/docs/setup/user.md

 # User

-The storage service must return an object that implements the `Jasny\Auth\UserInterface` interface.
+The storage service must return an object that implements the `UserInterface` interface.

+## Basic User

+The `BasicUser` class only defines a few properties and methods.
+It should only be used for the `Auth` class in case the rest of the application doesn't need a user object.

+When the storage class has loaded data from the DB, it should call the static `BasicUser::fromData()` method to create a user object.

+## Custom class

+If your application uses objects for the model, for instance through ORM, you should create a custom `User` class.
+This class must implement `UserInterface`.

+To support advanced features like MFA or triggered session invalidation, you also need to create a custom `User` class and can't use `BasicUser`.

 ```php
 use Jasny\Auth;